The Charter for the Bereaved

 Everyone has the right to inspect our burial records during normal working hours.
 A fee may be charged for staff time when assisting in lengthy or complicated searches.
 Professional genealogists will be liable to be charged at all times.

-Short copies of the charter are available at our office and may be purchased for £5.
+Short copies of the charter are available at our office and may be purchased for £5.00, see Contact details and opening hours.
 The full copy can be examined at our offices or purchased for £53.50.